-For debtors the two protocols will make it easier for them to reach agreement with their creditors through a DSA or PIA.
+For debtors the two protocols make it easier for them to reach agreement with their creditors through a Debt Settlement Arrangement or a Personal Insolvency Arrangement.
 The Protocols help debtors make more informed decisions and ultimately should lead to better outcomes for debtors in that Arrangements are more likely to succeed.

-For Personal Insolvency Practitioner the Protocols mean there is no need to develop their own terms and conditions.
-This reduces the amount of time spent on proposal formation and allows the practitioner to concentrate on the commercial aspects of the arrangement.
+For Personal Insolvency Practitioners, the Protocols mean there is no need to develop their own terms and conditions.
+This reduces the amount of time spent on proposal formation and allows the Practitioner to concentrate on the commercial aspects of the arrangement.

 For creditors it means avoiding the burdensome and time consuming requirement to check each proposal individually.
 The Protocols remove the need to involve credit committees and legal divisions thus reducing the time it takes to consider a proposal and allows the creditor to concentrate on the commercial aspects of the arrangement.

-These Protocols should be used by personal insolvency practitioners (practitioners) when making straightforward proposals to creditors.
+These Protocols should be used by Personal Insolvency Practitioners when making straightforward proposals to creditors.